ogagaoghene/ogagaoghene/README.md

 # Full-Stack Web Developer

 I am Esi Ogagaoghene, and I love coding!
 I'm a ***Full-Stack Web Developer*** skilled in HTML, CSS, Vanilla JavaScript, React & Redux, Vue.js, Angular.js, Java, Python, Ruby, Ruby on Rails, PostgreSQl, MySQL, Design Systems and Cloud DevOps.
 I'm looking for exciting complex web development projects to contribute to.
 I hold a Master's degree in Computer Scienc.
-I am comfortable working with any technology stack.
-I enjoy using my analytical and creative ability to solve complex problems, and I am passionate about entrepreneurship.
+I'm comfortable working with any technology stack.
+I enjoy using my analytical and creative ability to solve complex problems, and I'm passionate about entrepreneurship.
 I am open to new opportunities!
 You can reach me via email at [esi.ogagaoghene@yahoo.com](mailto:esi.ogagaoghene@yahoo.com).

 - 🔭 You can find more of my completed projects on my [repo page](https://github.com/ogagaoghene?tab=repositories).
 - 👯 I’m looking to collaborate on complex web application projects